Blood Work (novel)

-Blood Work is a 1997 mystery thriller novel written by Michael Connelly which marks the first appearance of Terry McCaleb.
-The character McCaleb later returns in A Darkness More Than Night (2000).
+Blood Work is a 1998 mystery-thriller novel written by Michael Connelly which marks the first appearance of Terry McCaleb.
+The character later returns in A Darkness More Than Night (2000).

+The book was first published by Little, Brown and Company on March 1, 1998.

-The book Blood Work was used as the basis for the 2002 movie of the same name, starring Clint Eastwood.
+The book was used as the basis for the 2002 movie of the same name, starring Clint Eastwood.

 Connelly was inspired to write the story by a friend who received an organ transplant.